 it starts.
 You can tell it to reload the tables by issuing a

 command.
 Changes to the grant tables take effect as indicated in

 Section 6.2.6, “When Privilege Changes Take Effect”.

-When you modify an account's privileges, it is a good idea to
+When you modify an account, it is a good idea to verify that your

-privileges that are granted to an account with user name and host
+granted to an account with user name and host name values of

 SHOW GRANTS FOR 'bob'@'pc84.example.com';

 To display nonprivilege properties of an account, use